Shashi-WnaFly/netflix-gpt/README.md

  - Sign Up Form
  - Form validation
  - useRef Hook
- - deploy our app to production
+ - Deploy our app to production
- - create sign in / sign up api
+ - Create sign in / sign up api
- - created redux store
+ - Created redux store
- - implement sign out
+ - Implement sign out
- - update profile after sign up
+ - Update profile after sign up
  - Fix Bug: after login photoURL and displayName is not updated
  - Fix Bug: if user is not logged in, user should not redirect to /browse vice-versa
  - Register to TMDB & create an app & get access token
- - get data from TMDB now playing movie list API
+ - Get data from TMDB now playing movie list API
+ - Create a custom hook for NowPlayingMovies
+ - Create MoviesSlice
+ - Update store with list of movies data
+ - Planning for Main Container and Secondary Container
+ - Create a custom hook for Movies videos
+ - Update store with trailer of first movie
+ - Embedded the youtube video and make it autoplay and mute
+ -
 ## features
 - Login Page
     - Sign In / Sign Up Form